sadoe3/sadoe3.github.io/_posts/Fundamentals/System Programming/Windows/IOCP/2024-12-23-iocp-chapter1.md

 DWORD recvBytes;

 while (true) {
-    flags = 0;
+    // unlike WSASend() where you can pass 0 as flags, you need to pass a valid pointer to flags flags = 0;
     // Similar code to standard recv()
     rc = WSARecv(ConnSocket, &DataBuf, 1, &RecvBytes, &flags, &RecvOverlapped, NULL);